 2596 Atlantic Highway, Lincolnville

 This quintessential Yankee workshop makes fine furniture utilizing hand tools of old for the majority of the work.
 Each piece is handcrafted.
 The old barn is both the workshop and the showroom where you are invited to watch the crew at their craft.
 Although known for their Windsor chair the shop also makes, beds, dining room tables, desks and other custom pieces.
-The schedule varies with the season: January – March Tuesday – Saturday 10-4:30; April – June Monday-Saturday 10-4:30; and July – October open 7 days 10-5pm; November – December Monday – Saturday 10-5pm.
+The schedule varies with the season: Nov – June Mon – Sat 10am – 4pm; July – Oct Mon – Sun 10am – 5pm

 Swan’s Island Blankets

 Even if you are not into weaving you need to stop in and tour at Swan’s Island Blankets where every blanket is handcrafted.
 They raise their own sheep to produce much of the wool, hand dye with organic ingredients and hand weave on specialty looms always to the highest possible standards.
 Their blankets are heirlooms and have been given to Heads of States of foreign countries and mentioned on Oprah!
 Other products include winter and summer weight blankets, throws, pillows, baby blankets and beautiful scarves.
-The studio and showroom are open January – Memorial Day Monday-Friday 9-5; Memorial Day – October Seven days (Sunday until 4pm) and November – December Monday – Saturday 9-5.
+The studio and showroom in Lincolnville are open January – Memorial Day Monday-Friday 9-5; Memorial Day – October Seven days (Sunday until 4pm) and November – December Monday – Saturday 9-5.
 Their new store in Camden is open daily mid-May through December, 9am- 9pm.
 January they are open Fri. and Sat.
 10am – 5pm and Sun.
 12pm – 5pm.

 386 Main Street, Rockland